bowdens/COMP2511-project/UserStories.md

 1. All levels of this type must contain the items necessary to defeat the enemies (ie sword, arrows)
 2. All levels of this type must contain atleast one enemy
 3. There must be an enemy sprite in the corner of the screen to indicate to the player that defeating all the enemies is the objective of the dungeon
-4. All such enemies must kill the play when they are touched by the player (ie if they are on the same square)
+4. When an enemie comes into contact with the player, the player is dead and the game is over

 ### User Story 2.4: As a player, I want there to be doors with keys so that I can open the doors with the keys to progress through the dungeon